HaukeBartsch/unbids/README.md

 ## Introduction

 The ISLES-2022 dataset ([arXiv](https://arxiv.org/abs/2206.06694)) is an example volumetric medical imaging collection that contains images in the NIfTI format (extensions .nii.gz or .nii).
-Each .nii file is acompanied with a side-loading javascript object notation (json) text file that contains a single object with key-value pairs.
+Each .nii file may be acompanied by a side-loading javascript object notation (json) text file that contains a single object with key-value pairs.
 Here an example:

 ```json
 {